Machine vision interface standards

 GigE Vision is a global interface standard for industrial cameras which is based on the Gigabit Ethernet communication protocol.
 With GigE Vision, you can implement fast image transfers over large distances with standard Ethernet cables.
 Our GigE Vision cameras are compatible with any image processing software that supports the GigE Vision standard.
 They can be put into operation immediately without special drivers.

-The IDS Vision Suite provides you a complete software support to put your vision camera in operation quickly and easily.
+IDS peak provides you a complete software support to put your Vision camera in operation quickly and easily.

 More information on GigE Vision can be found on the AIA website: